fredriko/metacurate-regularly/README.md

-# metacurate.io: Top _N_ AI/ML/data science news of 2022.
+# metacurate-regularly: an experiment in clustering news headlines.

-This repository contains the code required to generate...
+This repository contains an experiment for embedding and clustering news headlines, as well as for describing the resulting clusters, and plotting them on a timeline.

 ![Top 50 AI/ML/data science news 2022 according to metacurate.io](assets/metacurate_top_50_news_2022.png)

-The live graphs is available [here](https://chart-studio.plotly.com/~Fredrik/185.embed)
+The live graph is available [here](https://chart-studio.plotly.com/~Fredrik/185.embed).
+Each mark in the graph represents a news item.
+Hover over an item to see the corresponding headline, cluster probability, social shares, and other information.

 Link to list with top N news stories here...